For the latest COVID information Click Here.

 Capsules are the most convenient way of taking the medicine.
 They are available in four different strengths – 10 mg, 25mg, 50mg and 100mg.
-This means the dosage can be adjusted to suit your needs without you having to take large numbers of capsules.

 Treatment is started with a low dose and is then increased depending on how effective the treatment is and whether you have side effects.
 A usual maintenance dose is 75 mg or 100 mg taken twice daily.

 Do not chew the capsules but swallow whole with water.

 Ciclosporin may be used with other arthritis medicines including: